 11. Mass Shooting At Las Vegas Strip (2017)

 On the Las Vegas Strip in Nevada, concertgoers of the Route 91 Harvest music festival were interrupted by a series of gunfire that led to the mass killing of 58 people and 413 injuries.
 The perpetrator, Stephen Paddock, had fired over 1,100 rounds of ammunition from the 32nd floor of the Mandalay Bay Hotel, committing the deadliest mass shooting by a lone gunman in U.S. history.

 Investigative reports, including one released to the public by the Federal Bureau of Investigation’s Behavioral Analysis Unit, found “no single or clear motivating factor.”
 The incident grabbed the attention of gun control enthusiasts and opened discussion on rewriting gun laws in the U.S. In December 2018, the Department of Justice banned the use of bump stocks, a regulation put into effect in early-2019.

 10. Scientists Successfully Clone Monkeys (2018)

-A pair of cynomolgus monkeys, given the name Zhong Zhong and Hua Hua by a team of Chinese scientists, are the first cloned mammals since Dolly the sheep back in 1996.
+A pair of cynomolgus monkeys, given the name Zhong Zhong and Hua Hua by a team of Chinese scientists, is the first cloned mammals since Dolly the sheep back in 1996.
 The pair were created through somatic cell nuclear transfer (SCNT).

-Both primates, born at the Institute of Neuroscience of the Chinese Academy of Sciences in Shanghai, China, received mass international coverage in 2018 after the team’s findings on the use of DNA from foetal cells was released in the journal Cell.
+Both primates, born at the Institute of Neuroscience of the Chinese Academy of Sciences in Shanghai, China, received mass international coverage in 2018 after the team’s findings on the use of DNA from foetal cells were released in the journal Cell.

 9. Kim Jong Un Crosses The DMZ (2018)